Bullitt (1968)

 Bullitt was the first American film of its director, Peter Yates, who was sought by Steve McQueen after he had seen his previous film, the British crime thriller Robbery (1967).
 Robbery is also notable for its excellent car chases, so it's highly likely that McQueen had this particular sequence in mind when the director was chosen.

 Like its contemporaries Bonnie and Clyde (1967) and The Wild Bunch (1969), Bullitt began to up the ante in screen violence.
 It's also one of the earliest instances of the word “bullshit” being heard in an American film, uttered by McQueen himself.
-Anticipating the cinema of the 1970s, the film ends on a low key note and with a sense of weariness and introspection after its violent climax.
-While Bullitt helped to popularise the cop thriller, he wasn't the only maverick cop around at the time, with Madigan and Coogan's Bluff both appearing in the same year.
+Anticipating the cinema of the 1970s, the film ends on a low-key note and with a sense of weariness and introspection after its violent climax.
+While Bullitt helped to popularise the cop thriller, the title character wasn't the only maverick cop around at the time, with Madigan and Coogan's Bluff both appearing in the same year.

 Like its contemporaries Bonnie and Clyde (1967) and The Wild Bunch (1969), Bullitt began to up the ante in screen violence.
 It's also one of the earliest instances of the word “bullshit” being heard in an American film, uttered by McQueen himself.
-Anticipating the cinema of the 1970s, the film ends on a low key note and with a sense of weariness and introspection after its violent climax.
-While Bullitt helped to popularise the cop thriller, he wasn't the only maverick cop around at the time, with Madigan and Coogan's Bluff both appearing in the same year.
+Anticipating the cinema of the 1970s, the film ends on a low-key note and with a sense of weariness and introspection after its violent climax.
+While Bullitt helped to popularise the cop thriller, the title character wasn't the only maverick cop around at the time, with Madigan and Coogan's Bluff both appearing in the same year.

 Cast Steve McQueen (Frank Bullitt), Robert Vaughn (Walter Chalmers), Jacqueline Bisset (Cathy), Don Gordon (Delgetti), Robert Duvall (Weissberg), Simon Oakland (Sam Bennett), Norman Fell (Cpt.
 Baker), Georg Stanford Brown (Dr. Willard), Justin Tarr (Eddy, the informer), Carl Reindel (Stanton), Felice Orlandi (Renick), Victor Tayback (Peter Ross), Paul Genge (Hired killer), Ed Peck (Wescott), Robert Lipton (1st aide), John Aprea (Killer), Al Checco (Desk clerk), Bill Hickman (Phill)